Telecommunications and network security use various mechanisms, devices, software and protocols that are interrelated and integrated.

 Discover what you need to know to ace the CISSP exam with this series of CISSP certification training lessons.
 Each lesson, which contains a video, domain spotlight article and a quiz with sample CISSP exam questions, corresponds to a specific domain in the CISSP exam's "Common Body of Knowledge" -- the essential elements each CISSP-certified practitioner must know.

-In this CISSP Essentials Security School lesson, Domain 5, Telecommunications and Networking, expert CISSP exam trainer Shon Harris details the key topics students need to know to pass the CISSP exam.
-Before watching the special Domain 5, Telecommunications and Networking video below, it's recommended that students first read the Domain 5 spotlight article, which provides an overview of the concepts presented in the video, such as protocol and stack models, including OSI, TCP/IP, abstraction layers, associated protocols and their relationships to each other; core technologies like network topology, LAN, MAN, WAN, cabling and data transmission types, network and telecommunications devices and services, and Web-based intranet and extranet Web technologies; network components and services, devices and resource management; and extension technologies covering remote access methods and wireless technologies.
+In this CISSP Essentials Security School lesson, Domain 5, Telecommunications and Network Security, expert CISSP exam trainer Shon Harris details the key topics students need to know to pass the CISSP exam.
+Before watching the special Domain 5, Telecommunications and Network Security video below, it's recommended that students first read the Domain 5 spotlight article, which provides an overview of the concepts presented in the video, such as protocol and stack models, including OSI, abstraction layers, associated protocols and their relationships to each other; core technologies like network topology, LAN, MAN, WAN, cabling and data transmission types, network and telecommunications devices and services, and Web-based intranet and extranet Web technologies; network components and services, devices and resource management; and extension technologies covering remote access methods and wireless technologies.

 About Shon Harris:

 Shon Harris is a CISSP, MCSE and President of Logical Security, a firm specializing in security educational and training tools.
 Logical Security offers curriculum, virtual labs, instructor slides and tools for lease by training companies, security companies, military organizations, government sectors and corporations.